arpit0498/js_practice/README.md

 <a href="./06.
 Loading_hide_show/VanillaJS/"> solution</a>

 ### Q7: Here's an API.
 Create a web app to call this API with your full name and print the response.
 This could be extended where we ask you to do something with the response.
 Like add a text, or capitalise etc

+### Q8:Here' an API.
+It will give an error.
+Write a web app, call this API and read the error message.
+Show user the error message